Red Emerald Philodendron Care Guide (Philodendron Erubescens)

 Fertilizing philodendron is one of the most straightforward processes.
 You can use a diluted or a slow-release fertilizer.
 Using a weak solution is important to ensure it does not affect the plant or cause minerals to build up in the soil.

 Worm compost is also a very good fertilizer.
 It’s preferable to fertilize your plant during summer and spring.
 Fall and winter is the time for the plant to rest.
+You can also use Banana peels as Fertilizers if you do not want to spend on a product.

 6. Prune occasionally